MeKaLu/Kiragine/README.md

 # Kiragine
-Dependency-free game engine written in zig(compatible with master branch)
+Game engine written in zig(compatible with master branch) No external dependencies required

 ## How to compile?
 Download this github repo and copy the "libbuild.zig" file to your project for zig's build system